-From FY 2022 to FY 2023
+From FY 2023 to FY 2024

-Changes in the MRF valuation during FY 2023 included:
+Changes in the MRF valuation during FY 2024 included:

-- 1) The USCG was included in the September 30, 2022 MRF valuation, and the Board approved the use of a 3-year period to amortize the initial unfunded liability with the first payment in FY 2024; - 2) Updated noneconomic assumptions approved by the Board at their July 2023 meeting for use in the September 30, 2023 MRF valuation, included: (a) updated reserve rates, (b) updated mortality improvement scales, (c) updated SBP parameters, and (d) updated assumptions to estimate the impact of PACT Act of 2022; - 3) New economic assumptions due to the Federal Accounting Standards Advisory Board (FASAB) financial reporting Statement of Federal Financial Accounting Standards 33 (SFFAS No. 33), discussed further in Note 13, Federal Employee and Veteran Benefits Payable; and - 4) FY 2023 NDAA includes a SBP Open Season which began on December 23, 2022 and ends on January 1, 2024.
-The SBP Open Season allows an eligible member who are currently not enrolled in SBP to enroll, and members who are currently enrolled to discontinue their coverage.
-The impact of the SBP Open Season on the MRF liability will likely be minimal.
+- 1) Updated noneconomic assumptions approved by the Board at their July 2024 meeting for use in the September 30, 2024 MRF valuation, included: (a) updated VA offset parameters, (b) updated mortality improvement scales, (c) updated new entrant distribution, (d) updated disability benefit multiplier factors, and (e) updated survivor mortality rates; - 2) New economic assumptions due to the Federal Accounting Standards Advisory Board (FASAB) financial reporting Statement of Federal Financial Accounting Standards 33 (SFFAS No. 33), discussed further in Note 7, Federal Employee and Veteran Benefits Payable.

-Item (3) is classified as an assumption change in the actuarial valuation.
+Item (2) is classified as an assumption change in the actuarial valuation.
 SFFAS No. 33 requires the use of a yield curve based on marketable Treasury securities to determine the interest rates used to calculate actuarial liabilities for federal financial statements.
 Historical experience is the basis for expectations about future trends in marketable Treasury securities, as well as COLA and salary.
 The yield curve was provided by the Treasury Office of Economic Policy.
-Item (3) is prescribed and therefore the resulting economic assumptions will be different than those assumed by the Board for statutory funding calculations.
+Item (2) is prescribed and therefore the resulting economic assumptions will be different than those assumed by the Board for statutory funding calculations.